toopay/gas-orm/convention.rst

 	class User extends ORM {

+		function _init()
+		{
+			// Relationship definition

+			// Field definition
 		}

+	}

-As simple as that, then you can start using finder or doing some write operation.
+Notice that you will need to specify the field definition and relationship definition, then you can start using finder or doing some write operation.

 Model Properties
 ++++++++++++++++